aws/aws-eks-best-practices/content/security/docs/pods.md

 ### Restrict the containers that can run as privileged
 As mentioned, containers that run as privileged inherit all of the Linux capabilities assigned to root on the host.
 Seldom do containers need these types of privileges to function properly.
 You can reject pods with containers configured to run as privileged by creating a [pod security policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
 You can think of a pod security policy as a set of requirements that pods have to meet before they can be created.
 If you elect to use pod security policies, you will need to create a role binding that allows service accounts to read your pod security policies.

+!!! attention
+    PSP are deprecated in Kubernetes version 1.21.
+You will have until version 1.25 or roughly 2 years to transition to an alternative.
+SIG-Security has proposed a replacement aptly called PSP Replacement which you can read about [here](https://docs.google.com/document/d/1dpfDF3Dk4HhbQe74AyCpzUYMjp4ZhiEgGXSMpVWLlqQ/edit).
+The community ultimately decided it would be eaiser to build a replacement for PSPs than to retrofit the current offering.
+The replacement will include features such as auditing, warn but allow, version pinning, and dry-run where you can see the impact of a policy before it is enforced.

 When you provision an EKS cluster, a pod security policy called `eks.privileged` is automatically created.
 The manifest for that policy appears below:

 ```yaml